zero-to-prod/spapi/README.md

 // Create an Instance of the Spapi service with an access token.
 $Spapi = Spapi::from($access_token);

-// Access the orders api and get an order.
+// Access the orders api and get orders.
 $Order = $Spapi->orders()
   ->getOrders(
       ['MarketplaceIds']